-Developments may include residential development, commercial development, industrial development, tourist development, recreational development and car parks that have an impervious area greater than 300m.
+Developments may include residential development, commercial development, industrial development, tourist development, recreational development and car parks that have an impervious area greater than 300m2.
+This Chapter also applies to alterations or additions to existing developments that result in a total impervious area greater than 300m2.